CastleWare-International/.github/README.md

 ### 🧠 Who’s Behind It?

-AuraHyprs is powered by the creative minds at **CastleWare International**,
+AuraHyprs is powered by the creative minds at **CastleLabs InternAItional**,
 a collective dedicated to building soulful technology with a human heart. 💖

 ---